Fortinet FortiGate Policy-Based BOVPN Integration Guide

 - Click OK.

-- In the Gateway Endpoint section, select the Start Phase 1 tunnel when Firebox starts check box.
+The gateway you added appears in the Gateway Endpoint section. - In the Gateway Endpoint section, select the Start Phase 1 Tunnel When Firebox Starts check box.

 - Select the Phase 1 Settings tab.

-- Keep all other Phase 1 settings as the default values.
+- Keep all default values for all other Phase 1 settings.

 - Click Save.

-- From the Gateway drop-down list, select gateway.1.
+- From the Gateway drop-down list, select the gateway you just created.
+In this example, we select gateway.1.

 - In the Addresses section, click Add.

-- In the Network IP text box, type the local IP segment.
-This IP address is the internal network that the VPN protects.
+- In the Network IP text box, type the local IP address.
+This IP address is the internal network that the Firebox protects.
+In this example, we type 192.168.10.0.

-- In the Network IP text box, type the remote IP segment.
-This IP address is the internal network that the VPN protects.
+- In the Network IP text box, type the remote IP address.
+This IP address is the internal network that the Fortigate protects.
+In this example, we type 10.0.10.0.

 - Click OK.